Volcarona Best Moveset

 Larvesta is your first catch on the way to Volcarona.
 You'll find walking encounters from Lv.
 41-44 across 4 total spots in the chain.

 Volcarona can't be caught in Sun & Moon.
-Transfer Larvesta from Black, Omega Ruby, or Scarlet and evolve through the 2-stage line to get it.
+Transfer Larvesta from Black & White, Omega Ruby & Alpha Sapphire, or Scarlet & Violet and evolve through the 2-stage line to get it.
 The step cards below map the full chain.

 Step 2Volcarona ✓

-We rate Volcarona A-Tier: a strong competitive pick.
+We rate Volcarona B-Tier: a solid choice for the right team.
 At 550 BST, it fits the sweeper role.
 Base 135 Sp.
 Atk stands out.

 Flame Body has a 30% chance of burning attacking Pokémon on contact.
 That's the one you want on Volcarona.
 Swarm is the hidden ability.
 Niche, but it has its uses.